Windsurf-Samples/windsurf-walkthrough/README.md

-# Windsurf Walkthrough
+# Windsurf Editor Walkthrough

-Welcome to the Windsurf Walkthrough repository!
-This project is designed to help you learn how to effectively collaborate with Windsurf, an advanced AI coding assistant.
-Using a general-purpose contact form application as our example codebase, you'll explore various ways to interact with and leverage Windsurf's capabilities.
+Welcome to the Windsurf Editor Walkthrough!
+This project is designed to help you quickly evaluate how Windsurf works as your AI coding assistant.

+This sample repository contains a simple contact form application as an example codebase.
+You may follow the instructions in the `script/` directory to explore various ways to interact with Windsurf and leverage its capabilities.
-## Purpose

-This repository serves as an interactive tutorial for working with Windsurf's collaborative AI assistant.
-While the codebase implements a contact form application, its primary purpose is to demonstrate different interaction patterns and features available in the Windsurf editor.

 ## Repository Structure

 ```
 ./
 ├── contact-form-app/     # Example codebase (React + Python)
-└── script/              # Introductory step-by-step Windsurf tutorials
+└── script/              # Introductory step-by-step Windsurf guides for each modality
     └── workshop/    # Advanced self-paced workshop following introductory tutorials
+    └── faqs/        # Frequently Asked Questions
+    └── best-practices/ # Best Practices
+    └── for-administrators/ # intro to features of Windsurf relevant to Administrators
 ```

 ## Getting Started